-As the elective program is of its nature an advanced stage of the various courses, teachers plan their subjects and their teaching and assessment strategies on the general assumption that students entering any particular elective have completed 90.112 Legal System - Torts, 90.741 Legal Research and Writing 1, 90.161 Criminal Law, 90.141 Contracts, 90.216 Constitutional and Administrative Law and 90.301 Property and Equity\.
+As the elective program is of its nature an advanced stage of the various courses, teachers plain their subjects and their leaching and assessment strategies on the general assumption that students entering any particular elective have completed 90.112 Legal System - Torts, 90.741 Legal Research and Writing 1, 90.161 Criminal Law, 90.141 Contracts, 90.216 Administrative Law and 90.301 Property and Equity

-&#x27;At the time of publication detailed planning for 1985 has not been completed Students should note that it may not be possible to offer all electives as indicated Up-to-date information is contained in re-enrolment details issued to each student at the end of 1984 and in timetables published several weeks before the academic year begins in 1985.
+"At the time of publication detailed planning for 1986 has not been completed Students should note that it may not be possible to offer all electives as indicated.
+Up-to-date Information is contained in re-moriment details issued to each student at the end of 1985 and in timetables published several weeks before the academic year begins in 1986.
 It may be necessary to limit the numbers of students which can be taken into a particular elective.

-&quot;These are the appropriate subjects for students who begin their courses in 1985 and thereafter Students who began their courses before 1985 should consult the handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
+These are the appropriate subjects for students who begin their courses in 1986 and thereafter.
+Students who began their courses before 1986 should consult the handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
 Elective subjects for which specific prerequisites or co-requisites have been set are:

-Subject

-Prerequisite
+Subject Prerequisite

-Trial Process
+Trial Process Litigation

-Families & Finances
+Families & Finances Family Law

-Children and the Law

-Advanced Constitution

-Children and the Law
+Children and the Law Family Law

-Advanced Constitutional Law
+Advanced Constitutional Law Comparative Constitutional Federal Constitutional Law Federal Constitutional Law

-Comparative Constitutional

-Business Associations 2

-Commercial Law B

-The Law of Banking

-Advanced Revenue Law
+Law Business Associations 2 Commercial Law B The Law of Banking Advanced Revenue Law Tax Policy International Trade

-Tax Policy

-International Trade

 Foreign Investment

 Advanced Labour Law